Rodents in florida

 What do house mice look like?

-When are house mice most active?
+When are house mice active?

 What attracts house mice?

-Where are you likely to find house mice?
+Where do you find house mice?

 Roof Rat